 - flie_uri – String, URI (complete path) to the recording file

-Both CS and HU students should have access to the directory and website.
+The entire team should have access to the directory and website.
 Your team will work together to create the progress and design documents indicated above.
-When HU team members finished design plan, CS students should help the HU students post their assignments on the websites.
+When team members finish design documents, the document should be posted on the team website.

-Note that although the HU and CS students sometimes have separate task analyses, you should discuss the all the tasks with the entire team because all the tasks are associated with the design and development of your app.
+As team members finish a document, the document should be discussed with the entire team because all the tasks and documents are associated with the design and development of your app.

-Send me (pastel at mtu.edu), and Stefka Hristova (shristov at mtu.edu) an email informing me that your website is initiated (home page is up), so we can review the website and make any suggestions.
+Send me (pastel at mtu.edu) an email informing me that your website is initiated (home page is up), so we can review the website and make any suggestions.
 The subject line of the email should be